Ringway 3 (Hanoi)

-The Ringway 3 of Greater Hanoi area (Vietnamese: Đường Vành đai 3 Hà Nội), signed as CT.37 highway is a major freeway and urban thoroughfare surrounding the inner part of Hanoi.
+The Ringway 3 of Greater Hanoi area (Vietnamese: Đường Vành đai 3 Hà Nội), signed as CT.37 is a major freeway and urban thoroughfare surrounding the inner part of Hanoi.
 As the first ringway built in Greater Hanoi area, Ringway 3 connects most of the newly developed area outside the urban core of Hanoi.
 In addition to that, Ringway 3 is the terminus of most expressway connecting Greater Hanoi to other regions of Vietnam.
 Due to its importance, Ringway 3 is one of the busiest and most congested highway in Vietnam, carrying from 8 to 10 times its maximum capacity.
 To deal with congestion, the Government of Vietnam has proposed building additional ringway to help alleviate traffic on Ringway 3.

 Names and signage

 There is no official, single name for this road in English.
 In Vietnamese, this road is referred in official documents and the media as Vành đai 3 (lit.
 Third Ring Road).
 Some other sources translate this road as Ring Road 3 (like JICA).
 This article uses the translated title "Ringway 3", adopted from the London Ringways scheme of the 1960s.

 Regarding signage and numbering, the elevated freeway portion officially carries the designation CT.37 (with CT is Vietnamese for "cao tốc", lit. expressway) since September 2021.
 Previously, this portion carried the designation CT.20.
 As of October 2022, nearly all signs on the freeway still use the old designation.
 Another signage problem is the disagreements whether the elevated portion is a "freeway" or an "expressway".
 Most signs on the elevated segment use "expressway"; while directional signs at Thanh Xuân and Trung Hòa junction use "freeway".